-FASB Issues Accounting Standards Update on Fair Value Measurement performed by FASB and the International Accounting Standards Board to develop common requirements for measuring fair value and for disclosing information about fair value measurements in accordance with U.S. GAAP and International Financial Reporting Standards.
+In May 2011, the Financial Accounting Standards Board released an Accounting Standards Update to Fair Value Measurement (Topic 820) that amends certain fair value measurement and disclosure requirements.
+The Update is a culmination of the work performed by FASB and the International Accounting Standards Board to develop common requirements for measuring fair value and for disclosing information about fair value measurements in accordance with U.S. GAAP and International Financial Reporting Standards.
 The Update reflects a number of amendments to the requirements for measuring fair value and the application of such fair value measurements.
 According to the Update, many of those amendments are not expected to significantly affect current practices for reporting entities.